-The smell of homemade bread wafting around the home is one of those great smells.
+15 15 The smell of homemade bread wafting around the home is one of those great smells.
 Bread, fresh out of the oven, with melting butter is a memorable taste sensation.
+The Morphy Richards automatic breadmaker can create that experience every morning.

-There's very little effort on the part of the baker, because the breadmaker is a sophisticated appliance with a computer memory that does all-the work for you.
+There's very little effort on the part of the baker, because the breadmaker is a sophisticated appliance with a computer memory that does all the work for you.